annalyellis/recipes_statistical_analysis/README.md

 This is a regression problem with the response variable being the time in minutes.
 I chose this because the efficiency of cooking is important to me - I enjoy cooking, but I am also busy.
 I wish to cook efficient recipes.

-I will use R^2 as a metric to evaluate my model.
-R^2 is effective in this case because it helps measure how well my model explains variation in the response variable (the time it takes to prepare a recipe).
+I will use R² as a metric to evaluate my model.
+R² is effective in this case because it helps measure how well my model explains variation in the response variable (the time it takes to prepare a recipe).

 ## Baseline Model
-This model uses an sklearn pipeline to predict cooking times for recipes based on two quantitative features, the number of steps and calorie content.
+This model uses an sci-kit learn pipeline to predict cooking times for recipes based on two quantitative features, the number of steps and calorie content.
 The pipeline first applies a log transformation to all columns (both features and the target variable) to handle skewness in the data.
 It then fits a Linear Regression model to predict the transformed cooking time.
 The dataset is split into training and testing sets, with the model trained on the training data and evaluated using the R² score.
 Finally, the model's performance is assessed on the test set, providing the test R² score.
 The test R² score is 0.2129, which is quite low.
 Because of this low R², the baseline model is not particularly strong.

 ## Final Model
 ### Features
-**Average Words Per Step:** This feature was engineered using an Ski-kit learn FunctionTransformer to find the mean amount of words per step in a recipe.
+**Average Words Per Step:** This feature was engineered using an sci-kit learn FunctionTransformer to find the mean amount of words per step in a recipe.
 The average words per step could suggest the preparation time of a recipe, as more things to do per step could signifiy a more complicated, and thus more time consuming, recipe.

-**"Easy" Tags:** This feature was engineered using an Ski-kit learn FunctionTransformer to find recipe tags that include "easy".
+**"Easy" Tags:** This feature was engineered using a sci-kit learn FunctionTransformer to find recipe tags that include "easy".
 Recipes that are tagged as "easy" likely take less time to prepare.

 **Description Length:** This feature was created by finding the length of the description.
 A longer description might signify a more complicated recipe which could take more time to prepare.